mfaani/mfaani/content/posts/what-is-a-self-contained-build-script.md

 By having `gh --version || brew install gh` in your build script, you make your scripts **self-contained** i.e. your build script doesn't depend on the `gh` formula being installed.

+### And what's the cover image about?

+A self-contained RV is an RV that has a bathroom and tank system for holding water.
+It doesn't need any outside sources to operate.

+Build scripts need to be just like that. 😀
+They should be able to work without knowing what dependencies exist on the agent.

 ### Conclusion

-It's ok to expect `rvm`, `brew` to be installed.
+It's ok to expect `rvm`, `brew`, `Xcode` to be installed.
 But for any other dependency or package, you should check for its presence.
 If not available then install it during your build script.